johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2026-05-25-ts-loader-goes-webpack-4-again/index.md

 Copilot zigged and zagged a bit, but it did build a version of `ts-loader` that supported both webpack 4 and 5, and the changes required were not extensive.
 It did make a few odd choices which I amended.
 But all in all, a solid job.

-The changes can be summed up as:
+The changes required generally came down to:

 - different APIs in webpack 4 as compared to webpack 5
 - options in webpack 4 require usage of a dedicated library called `loader-utils`.
 This is a dependency of webpack 4, and so we've added it to the `peerDependencies` of `ts-loader` and marked it as optional (since it won't be used for webpack 5)
 - the execution test pack in `ts-loader` now supports both webpack 4 and webpack 5.
 We're not going to bother with the comparison test pack for now.

-You can see the back and forth on this PR should you be so minded: https://github.com/TypeStrong/ts-loader/pull/1697
+I also upgraded ESLint whilst I was there, and that lead to some general tidy ups.
+You can see the PR where this all happened here: https://github.com/TypeStrong/ts-loader/pull/1697

 ## `ts-loader@9.7.0` supports webpack 4

 After mulling for a little while, I decided to ship.
 So if you're using webpack 4, you should now be able to use `ts-loader@9`.

+For me, this hopefully means an end to supporting webpack 4 via the dedicated branch, so my hope is this makes my life easier.
+I'm not quite sure what will happen to `ts-loader` when TypeScript 7 lands, but if there's work to do on `ts-loader` my hope is it only needs to be done in one place.

-Let me take this moment to confirm that I am unlikely to add support for webpacks 3, 2 or 1 as well; there are limits! 😅
+Let me take this moment to confirm that `ts-loader` is unlikely to get support back for webpacks 3, 2 or 1 as well; there are limits! 😅